 Ankara has also imposed diplomatic sanctions on the Netherlands, suspending high-level talks and barring the Dutch ambassador from returning to Turkey.

-Posted by Ian Greenhalgh on March 20, 2017, With 2636 Reads Filed under WarZone.
+Posted by Ian Greenhalgh on March 20, 2017, With 2817 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.